 If you are not a "child" under the Immigration Act, you may not be able to gain immigration benefits through your parents, and even if you can still get immigration benefits through your parents, the wait to get such benefits may be longer.
 In some situations, children automatically have the same immigration status as their parents do, or are able to get such status more easily than someone who is not a "child."
-Once you are no longer a "child," you generally will have to qualify for immigration benefits through your parents.
+Once you are no longer a "child," you generally will have to qualify for immigration benefits on your own, or will have to wait longer to get immigration benefits through your parents.
 Also, once you are no longer a "child," and until you become a United States citizen, you may be subject to more severe penalties for violations of the Immigration Act.